Rabwah: Modern Era

 Before the establishment of Rabwah, the area was barren and was known as Chak Digiyaan.
 The land was bought by the Ahmadiyya community following the migration of most of its members from Qadian and other parts of Indian Punjab, to the newly created nation of Pakistan.
 In June 1948, 1,034 acres of land were bought from the government for PKR 12,000.

 The place where Mirza Basheer-ud-Din Mahmood Ahmad led the first ever prayers became the first mosque of Rabwah, the Yadgaar (memorial) Mosque.
 The first settlements were in camps which were later replaced by buildings constructed of mud.
 The first ever building constructed using concrete was the Mahmood Mosque.
 Electricity was provisioned to the city in 1954.

 Mirza Basheer-ud-Din Mahmood Ahmad relocated to Rabwah on 19th of Sept 1949.
 By that time the population had reached 1,000.
 The first ever Jalsa Salana in Rabwah took place from 15 to 17 April 1949, attended by 17,000 people.

 Demography

-The city has a population of 70,000, of which 97 percent belong to the Ahmadiyya Muslim community.
-The rest 3 percent includes Christians and other Muslims.
-As the city has seen many migrations of Ahmadis fleeing persecution, it has a very diverse ethnic mixture.
+According to the 2023 Census the city's population was 81,695 up from 64,204 in 2017.

+Religion

+Majority of the Rabwah residents belongs to the Ahmadiyya and it is the only Ahmadiyya majority city in Pakistan.
+According to the sources, Ahmadiyyas form 90-95% of the city population.
+Most of the non-Ahmadiyas in the city are government officials.
+There is a small Christian population in the city.

 Languages

 The mother tongue of the majority of the populace is Punjabi, while for a small minority it is Urdu and Saraiki.
-Most of the students are also fluent in English.